olson-sean-k/plexus-web/src/user-guide/graphs.md

 _Immutable_ and _mutable views_ behave similarly to Rust's `&` and `&mut`
-references: immutable views cannot mutate a graph and are not exclusive while mutable views may mutate both the geometry and topology of a graph but are exclusive.
+references: immutable views cannot mutate a graph and are not exclusive while mutable views may mutate both the data and topology of a graph but are exclusive.
 This example uses a view to traverse a graph:

 ```rust linenums="1"